OlivierLD/3DPrinting/OpenSCAD/SunFlower/README.md

 # SunFlower
 ## Orienting a solar panel, so it faces the Sun

+The code for the software part is at <https://github.com/OlivierLD/raspberry-coffee/tree/master/Project-Trunk/SunFlower-v2>.

 Several versions are pesented here.
 They all have
 - A base